Curriculum Vitae

 Ethnographic Fieldwork

-Ethnographic research in Western Australia, Christmas Island and Cocos Keeling for twelve months funded by the Marie Skłodowska-Curie Fellowhip and the Velux Fonden 2021-2023
+Ethnographic research in Western Australia, Christmas Island and Cocos Keeling for thirteen months funded by the Marie Skłodowska-Curie Fellowhip, the Velux Fonden and the Marie S. Curie Freiburg Institute for Advanced Studies Cofund Fellowship 2021-2024

 Ethnographic research in Ulaanbaatar for ten months: funded by the Max Planck Institute for Social Anthropology 2015 and 2016